bpbond/srdb/README.md

-The global soil respiration database (SRDB) is a database of published studies about the flux of CO2 from the soil surface to the atmosphere ("soil respiration"") in the field.
+The global soil respiration database (SRDB) is a database of published studies about the flux of CO2 from the soil surface to the atmosphere ("soil respiration") in the field.
 It's intended to serve as a resource for scientific analysis.

 ## Files in this repository